 Hungry (Mark 6:30-44)

 At first glance, the story that we’ve just read is a simple one.
 It’s one that we tell our children in Sunday school.
-Jesus sees a need, and miraculously he provides for that need in a way that can’t be explained using just a few loaves of bread and fishes.
+Jesus sees a need and miraculously provides for it using only a few loaves of bread and fishes.
 It’s a story that warms the heart.

 But as usual, there’s more than meets the eye in this passage.
 This morning I’d like to simply look at three things that this passage shows us: what we need; how Jesus meets that need; and what this means about our role today.